bbc/tams/docs/adr/0056-roles-in-collections.md

 Require clients to make Source/Flow listing requests for Sources/Flows collected by a given ID to find full details.

 * Good, because it keeps properties of the Source/Flow on that object, instead of in the collection.
+* Good, because it allows editorial purpose to be captured even without the presence of a collection.
 * Good, because it simplifies client implementations that need not worry about the "correct" value of `role`.
 * Good, because it avoids a breaking change to the specification.
 * Bad, because it forces clients to make additional requests to locate all the data they need.